Skip to Main Content

 Comment on a blog post

 Worthington, T. (2019, August 19).
-The positive aspect of AI in education is that it will force us to be more transparent in what we do, and challenge our own assumptions and biases.
-[Comment on the blog post “Artificial intelligence in Schools: An ethical storm is brewing”].
+The positive aspect of AI in education is that it will force us to be more transparent in what we [Comment on the blog post “Artificial intelligence in Schools: An ethical storm is brewing”].
 EduResearch Matters. https://www.aare.edu.au/blog/?p=4325